 - quizzes — Do think you can do better than the kids whose howlers comprise The Funny Dictionary?
 Test your vocabulary to find out!

-The Funny Dictionary (2018) is an alternative dictionary comprising amusing definitions based on real-life funny exam answers by school children, collected from hundreds of sources (such as newspapers, magazines, private collections, and the best-selling Howlers books of the 1920s and 1930s).
-The Funny Dictionary includes hundreds of funny definitions and 40 cleverly chosen photographs from the National Library's pictorial collections that bring to life some of the book's best funny definitions.
+The Funny Dictionary: An A–Z of Kids' Funny Definitions (2018) is an alternative dictionary comprising funny definitions based on real-life funny exam answers by school children, collected from hundreds of sources (such as historical newspapers, magazines, private collections, and the best-selling Howlers books of the 1920s and 1930s).
+The Funny Dictionary: An A–Z of Kids' Funny Definitions includes hundreds of funny definitions and 40 cleverly chosen photographs from the National Library's pictorial collections that bring to life some of the book's best funny definitions.

 The Chief Minister of the Australian Capital Territory, Andrew Barr, is a fan of the book, saying: